Sp0k/NFCTM/README.md

   the mobile app and the Raspberry Pi.
 - **Freenove 5" Touchscreen:** Display interface for interacting with the task manager on the Raspberry Pi.
-- **C & Python:** Backend programming languages used to manage tasks and NFC communication.
+- **Python:** Backend programming languages used to manage tasks and NFC communication.
 - **React-Native:** Framework for developing the cross-platform mobile app.